All Products

 403

 The signature of the request for a function that requires identity authentication is invalid, which indicates that the authorization information is invalid.
-The date information is used to calculate a signature, and the signature is valid only for 15 minutes.
-If you use an HTTP trigger that requires access authentication, the signature becomes invalid if the date information in the request header is generated for over 15 minutes.
+Date is used to calculate a signature, which is valid only for 15 minutes.
+When you use the HTTP trigger that requires access authentication, the signature becomes invalid if the date information in the request header times is 15 minutes over the current time.

 No